damian-krupa/8bit-calculator/README.md

 Project completed on bootcamp workshops, meant to strenghten knowledge about ES6 classes and jQuery.

 Possible improvements to be made:
--data validation for Dec calc
+* data validation for Dec calc
--tooltip for plus icon in Dec calc appearing after entering numbers
+* tooltip for plus icon in Dec calc appearing after entering numbers